Best internet radios Buying Guide: Welcome to What Hi-Fi?'s guide to the best internet radios you can buy in 2021.

 Read the full review: Revo SuperConnect

-With a handy carry handle, this is the most portable of the bunch.
-And you needn't worry about it surviving the journey: it feels satisfying weighty and solid, like it could take a few knocks along the way.
+With a handy carry handle, this is possibly the most portable of the bunch.
+And you don't have to worry about it surviving the journey: it feels satisfyingly weighty and solid.

-Sound-wise, the presentation is nice and clear, with good body and texture, even if the treble can sometimes sound a little harsh.
-It also has a good sense of rhythm for its size – whether listening from internet radio or Spotify Connect
+Sound-wise, the presentation is nice and clear, with good body and texture, although the treble can sometimes sound a little harsh.
+It also has a good sense of rhythm for its size – whether listening from internet radio or Spotify Connect.

 If you like the looks and the feature set, you’re unlikely to be disappointed by this retro-styled internet radio – a model that has stood the test of time.

 Read the full review: Goodmans Heritage Portable

-Another model that's been around for a few years, the Evoke F3 feels confidently well-built, and looks the business.
-It sounds great too, with a warm, full-bodied midrange and plenty of detail.
+Another model that's been around for a few years, the Evoke F3 feels confidently well-built and looks the business.
+It sounds great too, with a full-bodied midrange and plenty of detail.
 There's bags of expression at play, making for an engaging listen.
 The only niggles are the remote, which is a little fiddly and plasticky for our taste, and the slightly closed-in nature of the sound.
 It makes for a slightly claustrophobic listen.
 But this is a focussed performance that will please many listeners.

 Read the full review: Pure Evoke F3